TriNetCo/pax-imperia-web/roadmap.md

   - pump out solar system data to the backend over websocket
   - Transmit gametime to multiple subscribed clients
   - Communicate positions of ships with multiple clients
+- (ROB) Fix up database to use yaml and have pipeline build secrets and stuff

 ## Gameplay Logic and Design